 About Paul

-At age six, he saw 2001: A Space Odyssey on the big screen, which lead him to a collection of Clarke’s short stories—and a lifelong insatiable appetite for mind-bending science fiction.
-Paul’s edgy, techno-smart stories were influenced by his career as a virtual reality software developer and the time he spent drumming for punk and alternative bar bands.
-He puts his protagonists in bad situations, then makes sure they end up worse off.
+Paul is an award-winning science fiction author, technology blogger, and former punk rock drummer.
+At age six, he saw 2001: A Space Odyssey on the big screen, which led him to a collection of Clarke’s short stories—and a lifelong insatiable appetite for mind-bending science fiction.
+Paul’s edgy, techno-smart stories are influenced by his career as a virtual reality software developer and the time he spent drumming for punk and alternative bar bands.
+“I write because I love sticking flawed protagonists in fantastic worlds,” he says.

-Legally blind from retinitis pigmentosa, Paul is an advocate for blind accessibility.
-He blogs at AppleVis.com, a website for vision impaired Apple users.
-His poem, The Thompson River Flows, placed first in the 2018 National Braille Press poetry contest.
+Paul is blind from retinitis pigmentosa.
+His non-fiction has appeared in the Braille Monitor, and He blogs for AppleVis.com, a website for vision-impaired Apple users.
+His poem, “The Thompson River Flows,” placed first in the 2018 National Braille Press poetry contest.

 You’ll find Paul in Colorado, sipping coffee while the snow sublimates.
-He is still trying to teach his cat to play drums
+He is still trying to teach his cat to play drums.